E. W. Kelley

 Estel Wood "Ed" Kelley (1917–2003) is considered the "modern-day" founder of Steak 'n Shake, a chain of sit-down, old-fashioned style restaurants known for their Steakburgers and hand-dipped milkshakes.
 In 1981, E. W. Kelley & Associates, a group led by E. W. Kelley, bought controlling interest in Steak 'n Shake, and grew the company from a small chain to the more than 450 location chain it is today (2006).

+Early life

 Originally from Sharpsville, Indiana, Kelley attended Indiana University's (IU) School of Business in the 1930s.
 While at IU, he founded the Accounting Club, chaired IU Sing, was president of the IU student body, and was a member of Sigma Chi fraternity.
 He graduated in 1939.

+Restaurant business

 Kelley ran Bird's Eye, a division of General Foods, and thought up adding pearl onions to frozen peas.
-He later headed Fairmont Foods, where he helped develop the Klondike Bar, directed the roll-outs of Tang and Cool Whip, created parts of the Lean Cuisine line, and brought Grey Poupon to America.
+He later served as president and chairman of Consolidated Cigar, and headed Fairmont Foods, where he helped develop the Klondike Bar, directed the roll-outs of Tang and Cool Whip, created parts of the Lean Cuisine line, and brought Grey Poupon to America.

 He was founding partner of Kelley & Partners, Ltd. and taught at the Columbia Business School.